Part 3: Engaging in the Trainings of Bodhicitta

 The only remedy is relentless .
 Not once a year during retreat.
 Not occasionally when things go wrong.
 Always.
 The Dharma mirror must face inward, not outward.
 As the Kadampa masters taught, the purpose of the teachings is to reveal your own faults to yourself -- not to give you a lens for judging others.

 This is uncomfortable work.
 We all have blind spots.
 We all prefer to think of ourselves as more compassionate, more ethical, more aware than we actually are.
 The practice of requires the courage to look honestly at the gap between who you aspire to be and who you actually are -- and then to do something about it.
+Not to wallow in guilt, not to flagellate yourself with self-criticism, but to see clearly and change course.

 Verse 32: Not Criticizing Other Bodhisattvas